Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

    We can see that Kafka does setting for our Group offsets.

-   Then we see messages from 3 pulls:
+   Then we see messages from 2 pulls:

    ![](resources/7.2.PNG)

+   Finally, Kafka logs closing actions.

+   Our Group is brand new, so Kafka don't have committed offsets and give us Events from every beginning of Partition.
-    As our pulling is limited by 10 messages in 1 pull, we consumed only from `Partition 0` so far.
+   As our pulling is limited by 10 messages in 1 pull, so we consumed only from `Partition 0` so far.

    Why offset value starts from `7`?
-   Cause for new Group it should be 0, isn't it?
+   For new Group it should be 0, isn't it?
    Answer is that Events before offset 7 were deleted according to retention period.
    We can check retention by this command: